phkaeser/wlmaker/doc/RUN.md

 Once seatd is running, start Wayland Maker:

 ```
-${HOME}/.local/wlmaker
+${HOME}/.local/bin/wrap-wlmaker.sh
 ```

 Note: You may need to `su -c "pkill seatd"` to stop `seatd` after you're done.

+## Option 3: Run as wayland session

+> [!IMPORTANT]
+> It is not recommended to run wlmaker as your main compositor.
+This approach
+> will not work if dependencies are not all operating correctly, and is hardest
+> to debug.

+* Copy `${HOME}/.local/share/wlmaker.desktop` to `/usr/share/wayland-sessions/wlmaker.desktop`
+* Restart your session manager, to reload the sessions.

+The desktop entry will execute `${HOME}/.local/bin/wrap-wlmaker.sh`.

 ## Make it run for you!

 * [etc/wlmaker.plist](../etc/wlmaker.plist) is the where keyboard options, key bindings, screensaver details and more can be configured.
-The file in the source tree is the compiled-in default.
+That file in the source tree is the compiled-in default.

-  To extend: Create a copy of the file, modify it suitably, and pass to `wlmaker` via the `--config_file=...` arugment.
+  To extend: Create a copy of the file to `~/.wlmaker.plist` and modify it according to your needs.
+Or, move it somewhere else and call `wlmaker` with the `--config_file=...` arugment.

 * To run X11 applications in Wayland Maker, XWayland must be enabled.
 It is compiled in, if the `xwayland` package is installed.
 In that case, use the